koficodes/show_me_the_datastructures/explanation_5.md

 A blockchain can be modeled as interconnected nodes of data.
 This can be implemented as a linked list with each item as a block/node with a timestamp, data, hash, etc as instance variables.
 This blockchain has an append and size method.
 Each involves traversal of the linked list.
-Hence the orders of both methods can be considers as O(n)
+Hence the orders of both methods can be considers as O(n). where n is the number of the nodes.

+The space complexity of the blockchain is the sum of size the containing blocks whose is size is also a sum of the size of the individual instance variables.Therefore space complexity can be O(xb). where x is the number of blocks and b is the size of each block.